Bassmi Ibrahim (1941-2019)

 In the mid-1960s, the artist moved to New York, immersing himself in the world of abstract art.
 One day in Greenwich Village, Bassmi encountered in person one of his artistic influences, Mark Rothko.
 Later, while seeing his work the older artist encouraged Bassmi in his path as a painter, and Rothko remains a spiritual mentor.
 Other important influences include the Abstract Expressionists de Kooning and Pollock, and the Color Field painters Paul Jenkins and Helen Frankenthaler.
 During this period, Bassmi’s abstract paintings were shown in New York.

-In the mid-1970s Bassmi moved to Clearwater, Fl where he took over his father’s printing business and ran an art gallery.
+In the mid-1970s Bassmi moved to Clearwater, Florida where he took over his father’s printing business and ran an art gallery.
 During a hiatus from painting, the artist immersed himself in the study of metaphysics and homeopathy.
 The spiritual depth that he explored became a touchstone for his work, with abstraction an embodiment of the boundlessness of existence itself.
 In 1999, the artist produced several new paintings, these canvases, while abstract, reflected the artist’s closeness to nature, as well as his feeling for the dialogue of spontaneity and control with liquid, translucent paint.
 From 2004-2005, Bassmi produced paintings with veils of rich color on white grounds.
 The Isness Series in 2005 followed a similar format and was inspired by the intrinsic reality of all experience, expressed through luminescent petals and flows of oil and acrylic paint.